jaehunkim/docs/build-with-hyperlane/quickstarts/quickstart-tutorial-1.md

 **Dispatch a Message With Tokens**

-1. Navigate to the LiquidityLayerRouter contract page on [Etherscan](https://goerli.etherscan.io/address/0x2abe0860D81FB4242C748132bD69D125D88eaE26).
+1. Navigate to the LiquidityLayerRouter contract page on **TODO** [Etherscan](https://goerli.etherscan.io/address/0x2abe0860D81FB4242C748132bD69D125D88eaE26).
 2. Under the `Contract` tab, find the `Write as Proxy` button.
 3. Click on the `Connect to Web3` button to connect your Wallet (i.e. Metamask).
 Make sure that you are on the correct network.
-4. Expand the `dispatchWithTokens` box.
+4. Expand the `transferRemote` box.
 5. For destination domain, enter `$DESTINATION_DOMAIN`.
 6. For the recipient address, enter `$RECIPIENT`.
-7. For the message body, enter whatever you like!
-A [string-to-hex converter website](https://dencode.com/en/string/hex) can help you write your message if you want to send a human-readable message.
-In the example below, we sent the "Hello World" string as `0x48656c6c6f20576f726c64`
-8. For the token, enter `$TOKEN_ADDRESS`
+7. For the token, we only support USDC for Liquidity Layer V2.
-9. For the amount, enter the desirable amount
+8. For the amount, enter the desirable amount
-10. For the bridge, enter the bridge name as a string (i.e. `Circle` or `Portal`)
-11. Submit the transaction via your wallet/Metamask
+9. Submit the transaction via your wallet/Metamask

+**TODO-figure**
     <figure><img src="../../.gitbook/assets/Screen Shot 2022-11-03 at 1.56.04 PM.png" alt=""><figcaption></figcaption></figure>
 {% endtab %}

 {% tab title="Using Cast" %}
-You can call `LiquidityLayerRouter.dispatchWithTokens` directly using `cast`.
+You can call `TokenRouter.transferRemote` directly using `cast`.
 Make sure that you have a valid RPC URL for the origin chain and a private key with which you can pay for gas.

-The final two parameters are the amount of the token you wish to send (not accounting for token decimals), and the bridge you wish to use.
-You can use the `Circle` or `Portal` bridges.
+The final parameters is the amount of the USDC token you wish to send (not accounting for token decimals).

 This example shows how to send 1 USDC (USDC has 6 decimals, so `1000000` is one full USDC) via the Circle bridge.

-<pre class="language-shell" data-overflow="wrap"><code class="lang-shell"><strong>cast send $LIQUIDITY_LAYER_ROUTER "dispatchWithTokens(uint32,bytes32,bytes,address,uint256,string)" $DESTINATION_DOMAIN $RECIPIENT $(cast --from-utf8 "your message") $TOKEN_ADDRESS 1000000 Circle -rpc-url $RPC_URL
+<pre class="language-shell" data-overflow="wrap"><code class="lang-shell"><strong>cast send $LIQUIDITY_LAYER_ROUTER "transferRemote(uint32,bytes32,uint256)" $DESTINATION_DOMAIN $RECIPIENT 1000000
 </strong><strong>--private-key $PRIVATE_KEY
 </strong></code></pre>
 {% endtab %}